Better and High-Fidelity Pilot Model for USAAF Fighter Aircraft in WW2

 Conclusion

-The Bottom line: the old American pilot model is showing its age with low quality and desperately needs to be overhauled in War Thunder.
-This would make the new American models more accurate and have high visual quality to stay relevant in the fast-growing game with every new patch.
+The old American pilot model is gradually showing its age with low quality and desperately needs to be overhauled in War Thunder.
+This proposal would make the new American model much more accurate and have high visual quality to stay updated in the fast-growing game with every new patch.
+The current old model of the fighter pilot could receive some touch-ups and additional flight gear equipment to accurately represent the American pilots in the European Theater of Operations and Mediterranean Theater of Operations during 1942-1945.

-This is an excellent video presentation of USAAF pilots’ historical flight gear.
+This is an excellent video that dissects the historical flight gear of the USAAF pilots.

 Thank you for taking the time to read my suggestion! 😃